BodgeMaster/new_dawn_mirror/notes/locations.md

   * inhabitants never arrived in the numbers that were expected so, while there are a lot of ppl there, roughly half of the homes are time capsules
 * Nova Metropolis
   * location of moon girl’s landing
-  * bigger than Siren’s Song and built inland
+  * much bigger than Sentinel Shores and built inland
   * built around an oasis in a desert
     * not the kind of desert where sand gets piled up into dunes otherwise it would have gotten buried
   * buildings in a lot better shape due to being in a desert
-* Westport
+* Siren’s Edge (formerly Westport)
   * Just a location that is mentioned in passing
 * Rogue Tides
   * small town that has (used to have) a datacenter
-  * across the bay from Siren’s Song
+  * across the bay from Sentinel Shores

 **Facilities/Institutions:**